cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpconfig.md

 When `gpconfig` sets a configuration parameter in a segment `postgresql.conf` file, the new parameter setting always displays at the bottom of the file.
 When you use `gpconfig` to remove a configuration parameter setting, `gpconfig` comments out the parameter in all segment `postgresql.conf` files, thereby restoring the system default setting.
 For example, if you use `gpconfig`to remove (comment out) a parameter and later add it back (set a new value), there will be two instances of the parameter; one that is commented out, and one that is enabled and inserted at the bottom of the `postgresql.conf` file.

-After setting a parameter, you must restart your Greenplum Database system or reload the `postgresql.conf` files in order for the change to take effect.
+After setting a parameter, you must restart your Cloudberry Database system or reload the `postgresql.conf` files in order for the change to take effect.
 Whether you require a restart or a reload depends on the parameter.

-For more information about the server configuration parameters, see the *Greenplum Database Reference Guide*.

 To show the currently set values for a parameter across the system, use the `-s` option.

-`gpconfig` uses the following environment variables to connect to the Greenplum Database coordinator instance and obtain system configuration information:
+`gpconfig` uses the following environment variables to connect to the Cloudberry Database coordinator instance and obtain system configuration information:

 - `PGHOST`
 - `PGPORT`